mdn/content/files/en-us/webassembly/c_to_wasm/index.md

 ---
 {{WebAssemblySidebar}}

-When you’ve written a new code module in a language like C/C++, you can compile it into WebAssembly using a tool like [Emscripten](/en-US/docs/Mozilla/Projects/Emscripten).
-Let’s look at how it works.
+When you've written a new code module in a language like C/C++, you can compile it into WebAssembly using a tool like [Emscripten](/en-US/docs/Mozilla/Projects/Emscripten).
+Let's look at how it works.

 ## Emscripten Environment Setup